Ringgold updates Depot seating for theatre performances

-Theatergoers in Ringgold will have cushier time watching plays at the Depot moving forward after new seats were added to the facility on Friday, June 28.
+Theater-goers in Ringgold will have a cushier time watching plays at the Depot.
+New seats were added to the facility on Friday, June 28.

 Ringgold’s Convention and Visitors Bureau (CVB) has announced the addition of new chairs at the Depot for use during special events, such as the theatre productions produced by the Ringgold Playhouse (TRP).